4044ever/duolingo-chinese-dictionary/README.md

     "lesson": "1-1"
   }
 ```

 Is the data complete?
 No, beside missing words that I still haven't found yet or simply missed I can only see data up to the lesson I am currently doing, that is Section 4, Unit 6 right now.
 I also started curation the data near the end of Section 3, so I presume there are many words that are missing and hard to find because going through all the previous lessons is rather tedious.
 But this is whre YOU can help.

+Is there any data left out?
+Yes.
+I leave out out all single charactersthat do not have a meaning by itself.
+Example: 可以 is a word and we all all know, but neither 可 nor 以 is used by itself.
+Of course 可以, 可乐, 以前 etc are all in the list.
+I also left out some locations, like Berlin, New York, which I fin not that relevant.

 What can I do with that?
 Use it create Anki flashcards or any other things that can support language learning outise of Duolingo